aiman-al-masoud/deixiscript/docs/thinking.md

 The "cool new abstraction" of the language.

-Allows the end user to do stuff like asserting that a button is **`red, big and round`**, or even **`on this or that div`** without having to specify style.background=..., style.width=..., style.height=... or style.borderRadius=..., or whatever ...
+Allows the end user to do stuff like asserting that a button is **`red, big and round`** (Color, Size, Roundness), or even **`on this or that div`** (Position) without having to specify style.background=..., style.width=..., style.height=... or style.borderRadius=..., or whatever ...

 A Concept is associated to a `setter()` a `getter()` and an `is()` method, implanted by the user on an object or prototype.

+A predicate can be associated to a Concept (independently of any object).

-The appropriate setter or getter is retrieved from an object, based on the predicate that is being asserted about the object (a predicate can be associated to a concept (independenly of any object), otherwise it's just treated as a name/description).
+The appropriate setter or getter is retrieved from an object, based on the predicate that is being applied on the object.

 For example "red" is associated to the Concept of color, "big" is associated to the Concept of size, etc...